juand-r/naacl-2019-notes/README.md

 - (Could not attend) **Combining Sentiment Lexica with a Multi-View Variational Autoencoder**
 - (Could not attend) Frowning Frodo, Wincing Leia, and a Seriously Great Friendship: Learning to Classify Emotional Relationships of Fictional Characters

-### Learning word representations

-- (Poster; Could not attend) A Systematic Study of Leveraging Subword Information for Learning Word Representations.